CPI/CPPI Rules and Regulations

 Examination results

 These are available and sent to a candidate’s by email only.
 Results for the June sitting will be sent the end of August, and the results for the November sitting will be issue at the end of January.
 Successful candidates are displayed on the IPA web site as soon as all individual candidates have been informed.
-Successful students also receive an IPA certificate to confirm their achievement.
+Successful students also receive an online IPA certificate to confirm their achievement.

 Students may achieve distinctions in this paper and IPA students who perform the best will receive first or second prizes.
 These prizes are presented to students in the presence of their IPA peers.